PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-05 19:23:20
+Last updated: 2024-04-05 19:23:53
-Random Quote: You know what the happiest animal in the world is?
-It's a goldfish.
-It's got a 10 second memory.
-Be a goldfish! - Rebecca Welton
+Random Quote: A craven's knife can slay a queen as easily as a hero's.  -  Xaro Xhoan Daxos